 From dating life to retired life, The Daily Spin provides readers with an inside look at what past and present tennis stars are up to both on and off the court.
 With special features like "What I learned on Twitter this Week" and a constant flow of multimedia, The Daily Spin is easily one of Tennis.com's most alluring elements.

-If a player is doing something worth noting,
+If a player is doing something worth noting, you'll find it on The Daily Spin |

 The Daily Spin's focus on players' tweets has skyrocketed over the past year as more and more big names join the social media movement.
 While this allows for a more personal feel to the relationship between players and fans, it also allows for players to circulate their opinions to the masses.
 When Andy Roddick and David Ferrer struggled to play their match at the 2011 US Open due to bubbling issues on the court's surface, Roddick was capable of tweeting about his anger (followed by youtube videos of his rant, of course...)